 - If Incident Commander determines to evacuate, staff follows emergency procedures previously described. - Before emergency crews are on campus, do not search for any bomb, or explosive.
-Search only for people who should be evacuated. - If you see any suspicious object, steer clear of it and report it to the Incident Commander and/or any outside emergency agency that has responded. - Follow all outside emergency agency and bomb squad directives. - NO USE of radios, walkie-talkies and phones as the frequencies may set off the bomb(s).
-Use landline only.
+Search only for people who should be evacuated. - If you see any suspicious object, steer clear of it and report it to the Incident Commander and/or any outside emergency agency that has responded - Follow all outside emergency agency and bomb squad directives.

+• Use radios, walkie-talkies and phones ONLY IF ABSOLUTELY NECESSARY as the frequencies may set off the bomb(s).